Vanity Fair contributing editor and co-author of All the Devils are Here and the national bestseller The Smartest Guys in the Room

 About Bethany McLean

-Bethany McLean is a columnist for Slate and a contributing editor at Vanity Fair.
-She joined Slate in October 2010 and Vanity Fair in July 2008 after spending thirteen years at Fortune, where she was an editor-at-large.
+Bethany McLean is a business journalist and a contributing editor at Vanity Fair.
+She was the editor-at-large for thirteen years at Fortune before joining Vanity Fair in July 2008 and Slate as a columnist in October 2010.
 In early 2001, McLean was one of the first reporters to raise questions about Enron, with her story “Is Enron Overpriced?”
-She and fellow Fortune senior writer Peter Elkind exposed the Enron scandal and wrote the national bestseller The Smartest Guys in the Room: The Amazing Rise and Scandalous Fall of Enron, which went on to become an Oscar-nominated documentary.
+She and fellow Fortune senior writer Peter Elkind exposed Enron, noticing the irregularities in Enron’s financial documents that were available to the public and suggesting the company’s then-record high stock price was unjustified.
+When Enron collapsed in 2001, she and Elkind drew froma wide range of unique sources and provides a definitive account Enron’s rise from obscurity to the top of the business world to its disastrous demise.
+This national bestseller The Smartest Guys in the Room: The Amazing Rise and Scandalous Fall of Enron went on to become an Oscar-nominated documentary.

 McLean has also written in-depth pieces about the credit rating agencies, Goldman Sachs, President Clinton’s global philanthropy, Australia’s Macquarie Bank, and more.
 Before joining Fortune, she spent three years as an analyst at Goldman Sachs.
 She graduated from Williams College in 1992 with a double major in mathematics and English.